Quick Guide - Tenancy Agreements

 Additional clauses

-We have a number of additional clauses for members use.
-For some reason, people often struggle to find them, but they can all be found at the bottom of the tenancy agreements page linked above.
+We have a number of additional clauses for members’ use.
+For some reason, people often struggle to find them, but they can now be found here.

 Support

-Note that we have some help articles here and a tour guide here explaining how our system works.
+Note that we have some help articles here explaining how our system works.

 Members experiencing problems can ask for support via the green button support system.